 2019 guide price pp sharing: Double cabin from £3460.
 Yellow cabin from £4660.

 2020 guide price pp sharing: Double cabin from £3695.
 Yellow cabin from £4995.

 Accommodation on a twin share basis; transfers and ground transport; private services with an English speaking guide days 1 to 5; shared guide on the Tucano; meals as specified.

 International and domestic flights; departure taxes; visas; travel insurance; meals not specified; drinks; items of a personal nature; tips.

-Getting there: This tour starts in Rio de Janeiro and ends in Manaus.
+This tour starts in Rio de Janeiro and ends in Manaus.
 International and domestic (Rio to Manaus, Manaus to Sao Paulo) flights from the UK will start from £1,100 per person.
 We will be happy to book flights for you.

 Take an expedition cruise on the Tucano, a comfortable 9-cabin Amazon river boat which departs from Manaus.